Why Do We Need Human-Centric Leading?

 We're often expected to work like robots

-We've inherited a mindset that's led us to mechanize humans and humanize machines.
-We're expected to separate our minds and hearts and work at the same high quality regardless of the work contexts we're in.
+We've collectively inherited a mindset that's led us to mechanize humans and humanize machines.
+We're expected to separate our minds and hearts and work and provide the same high quality of work regardless of the contexts we're in.
 Yet to be effective, resilient and innovative in face of uncertainty and the complex problems of our times, we need our whole selves.
 That's when we thrive.

 Destinations